Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Ampharos.md

 ---
 Ability1: Static
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME181.png
+BookShinyImageName: HOME181_s.png
 BoxSprite: SRD-BoxSprite-ampharos.png
+DexCategory: Light Pokemon
+DexDescription: "It\u2019s not common to see it in the wild.
+The tip of its tail shines\
+  \ brightly and in the old days, people sent light signals with the help of this\
+  \ Pokemon.
+It has a good disposition towards people in general."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'Yes'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Plus
 HomeSprite: SRD-HomeSprite-ampharos.png
 Learnset: '[[SRD-Ampharos-Learnset]]'
 Legendary: 'No'
+MegaEvolutions:
+- Item: Ampharosite
+  Name: Mega-Ampharos
 Name: Ampharos
 Number: 181
+PrimaryEggGroup: Monster
+SecondaryEggGroup: Field
 Sprite: ampharos.png
 Type1: Electric
 Type2: ''
+Weight:
+  Hectograms: 615
+  Kilograms: 61.5
+  Pounds: 135.6
 ---

 #PokeroleSRD/Pokedex